What is social anxiety?

 They think I am stupid and boring.
 They can see that I am anxious, I have nothing to say,

 everyone else seems to be expected.

 Anxious When Not In Social Situations

 Many people think that if you have Social Anxiety, you only feel anxious in the company of others.

-This means that the first anxiety was experienced, as it was happening when you were in the company of others.
-Once you leave and return home, the secondary anxiety is what we do to ourselves by replaying the event like an old movie in our head.
+This means that the first anxiety was experienced, as it happened when you were in the company of others.
+Once you leave and return home, the secondary anxiety is what you do to yourself by replaying the event like an old movie in your head.

 - Kessler, R. C., Chiu, W. T., Demler, O., Merikangas, K. R., & Walters, E. E. (2005b).
 Prevalence, severity, and comorbidity of 12-month DSM-IV disorders in the National Comorbidity Survey Replication.
 Archives of General Psychiatry,62(6), 617–627. https://doi.org/10.1001/archpsyc.62.6.617.